-And stick to the stock floor plan — customizing a cabin can add costs in a hurry.
+And stick to the stock floor plan — customizing a cabin with extra corners and bumpouts can add costs in a hurry.

 Skimping on window quality to spend more on a fireplace, for example, can result in big bucks on heating bills down the road — if you need to stay in budget, use fewer windows but don’t compromise the quality.

-“Ponder, prioritize, plan, and process,” says Bill Keller Jr., CEO of Conestoga Log Cabins.
+“Ponder, prioritize, plan, and process,” says Bill Keller Jr., CEO of Conestoga Log Cabins & Homes.
 “Each one of these steps will save you money in the long run.
 People who don’t thoroughly plan ahead may have to go back and spend more time and money on a part of the home they had not considered, such as kitchen amenities or the utilities.”
-To that end, understand that your log cabin will need maintenance and stick to the recommended guidelines for protective overhangs and clutter-free landscaping.
+To that end, understand that even a low-cost cabin will need maintenance and stick to the recommended guidelines for protective overhangs and clutter-free landscaping.

 Although a slab or a crawl space is the simplest foundation for a cabin, you do have other options, especially if your cabin is 150 square feet or smaller.
 “You may want to consider using patio stones, super spikes, cinder blocks, tubes, or concrete piers with small outdoor structures,” says John Hickey, sales rep for Summerwood Products.

 Not only will your new cabin meet your budget, but it will meet your local specifications as well.